 The Land Law, 5729-1969, which to date constitutes the primary legislation defining real-estate law in Israel, came into effect in 1970.
 One of the aims of the Law was to ground Israeli land law in independent Israeli legislation and to eliminate the complex old and foreign historical layers of land law left over from Ottoman and English legislation.
-Article 161 of the Land Law, entitled "No rights stemming from equity," gave prominent expression to this purpose: "From the coming into force of this Law, there shall be no rights in immovable property save under an enacted Law."
+Article 161 of the Land Law, entitled "No equitable rights" gave prominent expression to this purpose: "From the coming into force of this Law, there shall be no rights in immovable property save under an enacted Law".
 Israeli jurists all agreed that the aim of this article was to discontinue, from that point onward, the conventional obligatory reference to English rulings in order to adopt equitable doctrines.
 All the same, Article 161 elicited a fierce legal debate over the question of whether it was meant to annul doctrines that had already been introduced and thus bring about a substantive change in law, or alternately, that it merely sought to change the normative way of establishing them.
-In 1971, shortly after the enactment of the Land Law, the Supreme Court decided in the Boker ruling that the intention of Article 161 was not only declaratory but also substantive, meaning that rights stemming from equity would no longer be recognized, and only rights by law would be recognized.
-This meant that, from hereon after, anyone who had rights in land under a contract and had not yet register them in the land registry, no longer has any advantage over other creditors of the registered owner, even if they have received possession of the property and paid for it in full.
+In 1971, shortly after the enactment of the Land Law, the Supreme Court decided in the Boker ruling that the intention of Article 161 was not only declaratory but also substantive, meaning that the Israeli law will no longer recognize equitable rights in land.
+This meant that, from hereon after, anyone who had rights in land under a contract and had not yet register them in the land registry, no longer has any advantage over other creditors of the registered owner, even if he has received possession of the property and paid for it in full.
 The purpose of this ruling was to encourage completing the registration of transactions.
-The main opinion in this precedent-setting ruling was composed by the former head of the committee that drafted the Land Law, Supreme Court Justice Moshe Landau.
-His ruling reflected the legislative intent in real terms, since he was a member of the committee that drafted the law.
+Supreme Court Justice Moshe Landau, who composed the main opinion in this precedent-setting ruling, was the former head of the committee that drafted the Land Law so his ruling literally reflected the legislative intent in real terms.
 It also expressed the conservative and non-activist approach of Justice Landau regarding the role of a judge.
-Many years later, when he retired, Judge Landau became one of the most public critics of the judicial activism developed by the Supreme Court after his departure.
-The first signs of this position were evident in his ruling that revoked rights stemming from equity.
+Many years later, when he retired, Judge Landau became one of the most public critics of the judicial activism developed by the Supreme Court after his retirement.
+The first signs of this position were evident in his ruling that revoked equitable rights.

-All the same, Landau's conservative approach in the Boker case was rigorously criticized in academia.
-The critique was led by Prof. Joshua Weissman, one of Israel's preeminent experts in property law.
-Weissman argued that the severance of Israeli law from its sources in English law of equity did not require a change in the substantive law that was based upon them, but rather, only a change of its normative source.
-The equity rights imported from England should and could be transformed into indigenous Israeli rights stemming from equity, hereinafter based on Israeli legislation.
+Israeli legal scholars rigorously criticized Landau's conservative approach in the Boker case.
+Prof. Joshua Weisman, one of Israel's preeminent experts in property law led the critique.
+He argued that the severance of Israeli law from its sources in English law of equity did not require a change in the substantive law but rather only a change of its normative source.
+He claimed that the same equitable rights imported from England should and could be transformed into local "made in Israel" equitable rights, hereinafter based on Israeli legislation.
 The difficulty in implementing this approach was that it was not always possible to find an original and explicit Israeli legal provision upon which to base laws similar to those established by English equity laws.
 For thirty years after the Boker case, the Supreme Court was unwilling to undertake this task of creating original Israeli rights of equity in land laws.
 This was the same period during which the courts gradually became more powerful and only towards its end, in 1999, did the Supreme Court feel strong enough to dare and develop local "made in Israel" rights stemming from equity.